kellyasim/graphicsnvis/group_7_assignment8/README.txt

-Press the "play" button to start the game.
+Press the "play" button to start each visualization.

 Further Instructions:

 PART I-
+pressing 0 will display actual weight minus reported weight for both genders pressing 1 will display actual height minus reported height for both genders pressing 2 will display actual weight minus reported weight for men pressing 3 will display actual height minus reported height for men pressing 4 will display actual weight minus reported weight for women pressing 5 will display actual height minus reported height for women pressing 9 will toggle the display for the outliers

 PART II-